 Simply contact us to arrange a diagnostic evaluation of your hearing.
 It could be that you simply have a blockage like excessive ear wax and do not require hearing aids at all.

-You can self refer and do not need to visit your GP first.
+You can self-refer and do not need to visit your GP first.

-Please do not hesitate to contact our hearing care specialists
+Contact our hearing care specialists

 Our team is on hand to offer you expert advice and to help you with your experience of hearing loss.
 From a consultation to tests and choosing the right hearing aid, we can help make the process a lot easier no matter your level of hearing.
+Our